rnanosaur/nanosaur_board/README.md

-# 🧰 nanosaur_tools
+# 🎒 nanosaur_board
-Tools and docker to work with nanosaur
+Access to work with nanosaur

 NanoSaur is a little tracked robot ROS2 enabled, made for an NVIDIA Jetson Nano